ABRG-Models/morphologica/README.md

 which defines the simulation. *This may or may not access features from libmorphologica*.

 As the simulation progresses, we update the data in the morph::Visual scene; save images from the scene for movie making and record data as often as we want it using morph::HdfData.
 At the end of the program, as well as saving any final data, we use morph::Config to save out a 'version of record' of the parameters that were used, along with git information which morph::Config can extract so that we could find the exact version of the simulation for future reproducion of the result.

 Although it need not be incorporated into your actual simulation, morphologica does also provide classes that you might find useful.
+Examples include:

-Examples include a class for running simulations on hexagonal grids (it manages all the neighbour relationships between hexes and allows you to specific various boundary shapes for your domain), a vector class, a class containing mathematical algorithms and classes for working with Bezier curves.
-It a way of storing our 'group knowledge' for posterity!
+* **morph::HexGrid**: a class for running simulations on hexagonal grids (it manages all the neighbour relationships between hexes and allows you to specific various boundary shapes for your domain)

+* **morph::Vector** and **morph::vVector**: Cool vector classes.

+* **morph::MathAlgo** a class containing mathematical algorithms.

+* **morph::BezCurve** and friends: classes for working with Bezier curves.

+* **morph::Winder** A class to compute the winding number of a path.

+* **morph::Scale** A class for simple scaling/transformation of numbers.

+* **morph::NM_Simplex** An optimization algorithm.

+* **morph::Random** A nice wrapper around c++'s high quality random number generation code.

+* **morph::ReadCurves** Code to read SVG drawings to turn Bezier-curve based lines into paths containing evenly spaced coordinates.

+morphologica is a way of storing our 'group knowledge' for posterity!

 Some existing projects which use morphologica are:
 * **BarrelEmerge** A reaction-diffusion style model: https://github.com/ABRG-Models/BarrelEmerge